maaaaz/fgpoliciestocsv/README.md

 #### Python version
 Pass the configuration file to the script with the -i option.
 The processed output is available in the 'policies-out.csv' (default) or in the specified file with the -o option.
+Two similar python script were added allowing to export also address (IPv4 unicast only for now) or groups

 #### Perl version
 Pass the configuration file to the script this is the only supported argument.